kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 Those facts make every Form a prime candidate for use with "cryptographic hash functions".
 That's a fancy term for legitimately fancy, highly mathematical computer routines that work much as we're lead to believe fingerprints do:

-1. They reduce large chunks of of data to smaller, more portable and comparable signatures of their source.
+1. They reduce large chunks of of data to smaller, more portable and comparable _Fingerprints_ of their source.
-2. Two different sources---people or, in the case of Common Form, Forms---are highly unlikely to have identical fingerprints.
+2. Two different sources---people or, in the case of Common Form, Forms---are highly unlikely to have identical Fingerprints.
+Even very slightly different Forms have markedly different Fingerprints.
-3. Given a Form, it's quick, easy, and cheap to find its fingerprint.
-Given just a fingerprint, however, it's impractically hard to guess the Form it belongs to.
-That makes it hard to pass off content that doesn't match a Fingerprint for a genuine match.
+3. Given a Form, it's quick, easy, and cheap to find its Fingerprint.
+Given just a Fingerprint, however, it's impractically hard and time consuming to guess the Form it belongs to.
+That makes it hard to pass off a Form that doesn't match a Fingerprint for a genuine match.

 Common Form defines a specific hash function---solicited, reviewed, and approved for the federal government[^4]---as the official way to make _Fingerprints_ of Forms.
 Fingerprints look like this: